elucian/bee/syntax/overview.md

 **Example:**

 ```
--- function with one result:
+-- method with one result:
 def add(x,y ε i8) => (r ε i8):
   let r := x + y;
 def;

--- function can be call using "new" or "let"
+-- method can be call using "new" or "let"
 new m := add(0,0); -- create m = 0 ε i8

 -- two results "s" and "d"